zikman23/zikman23/README.md

 ### Hi there 👋
-My name is Ahmad Karimi and I am currently enrolled in the MIT xPRO Full Stack Development course.
+My name is Ahmad Karimi and I have recently completed the MIT xPRO Full Stack Development course.
 Here you will find a portfolio of some of the work I've completed for this course, as well as some other projects I am working on.